bettygordon932/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote humorously highlights the importance of considering the end-users when designing and developing software.
 No matter how robust and well-structured a program may be, it ultimately relies on the user's understanding and ability to navigate it effectively.
 Therefore, programmers must strive to create intuitive and user-friendly interfaces while also anticipating potential user errors and implementing safeguards against them.

+# 2023-11-26
+- "Write code that is easy to understand and maintain.
+Use clear and descriptive variable names, write concise and well-structured functions, and avoid unnecessary complexity.
+Remember that code is read more often than it is written, so make it easy for others (and your future self) to read and understand."